Indonesia : the world largest archipelago

 Indonesia is the 4th most populated country in the world with 255 millions inhabitant in 2015 (based on Badan Pusat Statistik’s data).
 It is also the country with the largest Muslim population in the world, followed by Pakistan and India.

 Java island accounts for 58% of the population and only 6% of the landmass.
-If you factor in people who migrated to other islands, the population hailing from Java represents 64% of the total population.
+If you factor in people who migrated to other islands, the population hailing from Java represents 64% of the total population (figures based on 2010 census, according to 2015 data by BPS Java would now account for 57% of the global population).

 Java is not that big, it spans over 128’000 km2.
 So it’s roughly the size of Greece (132’000 km2 for 10,75M inhabitants in 2016) or Nicaragua (137’000 km2 for 6,15M inhabitants in 2016).
 Java has actually a similar profile to Bangladesh with a respective population density of 1070 inhabitants/km2 and 1190 inhabitants/km2.